Women's and Gender Studies

 Transnational Feminism Courses

 WGST majors/minors are required to take at least one course that fulfills the Transnational Feminism requirement.
-Intermediate Topics (WGST 250-254) and Advanced Topics (WGST 350-354) courses may fulfill this requirement in addition to the courses listed below:
+Intermediate Topics (WGST 250-254) and Advanced Topics (WGST 350-354) courses may fulfill this requirement in addition to the courses listed below, as examples:

 Code | Title |